Dashlane/we-are-hiring/README.md

 Mobile: We stay up to date with the latest Apple iOS and Google Android trends and technologies.
 We build both applications natively using Swift for iOS and Kotlin for Android.

-Web: For our web applications, we are using Javascript and TypeScript with React for the frontend, Node.js for the backend.
+Web: For our web extensions, we are using TypeScript with React for the frontend.

 Backend: Our backend is built in Typescript and run with Node.js, on AWS infrastructure, using MySQL, S3 and Redis for our database.